dialoguebranch/dlb-web/README.md

 * `${GIT}`/dialoguebranch/dlb-core-java/
 * `${GIT}`/dialoguebranch/dlb-web/

-## 1. Deploying a Standalone Dialogue Branch Web Service using Docker
-The quickest way to start playing with a Dialogue Branch Web Service is to deploy a simple, stand- alone instance as a Docker container.
-To do so, follow these steps:

-### 1.1.
-Prepare configurations
-* Create a `gradle.properties` file in the `dlb-web/dlb-web-service/` folder by copying the existing `gradle.docker-standalone.properties`.
-This contains workable default configuration values.
-* Prepare a `users.xml` file in the `dlb-web/dlb-web-service/config/` folder (copy the existing `users-example.xml` file).
-  * You can define your own users here, or simply keep the example `client::client`, `editor::editor`, and `admin::admin` users.

-### 1.2.
-Build and Run Docker Image
-* Open a terminal and enter your `{GIT}/dialoguebranch/` folder (containing `/dlb-web/` and `/dlb-core-java/` repositories)
-* Enter the following command to build the Docker image: `docker build --no-cache -t dlb-web-service -f ./dlb-web/dlb-web-service/standalone.Dockerfile .`
-* Enter the following command to run the Docker image: `docker run -itd -p 8089:8089 --name dlb-web-service dlb-web-service`
-* Open a Web Browser and navigate to `http://localhost:8089/dlb-web-service/` (you should see the Swagger documentation page of your running Web Service).
+**Note:** Additionally, you may want to clone the `dlb-examples` repository to have access to more example Dialogue Branch scripts (add them to the `/dlb-web/dlb-web-service/src/main/resources/dialogues` folder to be included in your builds).

-## 2. Deploying DLB Web Service with Keycloak using Docker (experimental)
+## 2. Deploying DLB Web Service with Keycloak using Docker
-Instead of using the built-in user management (i.e. with user credentials as defined in the users.xml file), you can choose to delegate account management to a Keycloak server.
+The preferred way of using Dialogue Branch is by using its integration with Keycloak.
 To set this up on your local machine follow these steps.

 ### 2.1.
 Prepare configuration
 * Create a `gradle.properties` file in the `dlb-web/dlb-web-service/` folder by copying the existing `gradle.docker-with-keycloak.properties`.
 This contains workable default configuration values.
-* Create a `secrets.properties` file in the `dlb-web` folder by copying the existing `secrets.example.properties`.
+* Create a `secrets.properties` file in the `dlb-web` folder by copying the existing `secrets.example.properties` (has insecure, but workable default values).

 ### 2.2.
 Build Docker images
 * Make sure that Docker is running.
 You can install Docker Desktop on your computer.